 Inscriptions are wounds carved into our memory.
 They are part of our selves.

 Inscriptions is an international, interdisciplinary double-blind peer-reviewed journal that publishes contemporary thinking on art, philosophy and psycho-analysis.
 Its media are material, psychic and imaginary, its authors are scholars and artists, and its form is open-source internet publishing.
 We welcome all kinds of approaches that seek to shed light on contemporary and abiding topics in the domains of art, philosophy, and psycho-analysis.

-Inscriptions publishes academic-style papers and interviews, reviews, short interventions, opinion pieces, etc. We are looking for academic and scholarly papers that are well structured, have a convincing argument and form, follow academic convention, and are appropriately sourced.
+Inscriptions publishes academic essays, commentaries, and book reviews.
+We are looking for academic and scholarly essays that are well structured, have a convincing argument and form, follow academic convention, and are appropriately sourced.
 Generally academic essays should be 3,000 to 4,500 words.
-Shorter interventions will also be considered.
 Inscriptions adheres to the Chicago Manual of Style (footnotes and bibliography) and our own In-house stylesheet.
-Note that we will consider contributions to are not fully in conformity with these requirements, as long as we are convinced there is good reason to go beyond convention in each particular case.
+Note that we will consider contributions that are not fully in conformity with these requirements, as long as we are convinced there is good reason to go beyond convention in each particular case.
 The author may be asked to provide further grounds for not adhering to academic convention during the review process.